vijaygupta18/QnA-Session/README.md

 - The glassmorphism effect is controlled by the `backdrop-filter` CSS property.

 ### Firebase
-- Adjust Firebase Security Rules to match your security requirements.
-Consider implementing Firebase Authentication for user management.
+- **CRITICAL:** Implement robust Firebase Security Rules to protect your data.
+The client-side validation in `app.js` is not sufficient.
 - You can extend the Firebase Realtime Database schema in `app.js` to add more features (e.g., user names for questions).

 ## ❤️ Contributing